Tinamous/UltimakerLid/ReadMe.md

 * Optionally attach a Pi Camera and mount that as desired.
 * Optionally attach a Pi Hat to light up or monitor the temperature/humidity inside the lid.
 * Optionally run OctoPi/OctoPrint on the Pi (NB: This doesn't appear to work overly well with the printer, we use it only for webcam monitoring).
-* Optionally cut a small part of the remaining brush and use it to cover the USB connectors hole, or use something else, but it can be left open - heat loss from that is likely to be minimal.